That puzzling double-slit diffraction experiment

 Because P(1) increases after the shift while the numerator remains unchanged, the result is a lower R′—falsely suggesting a consciousness-induced effect.

-Minimal Requirements for the Manipulation:
+Minimal Requirements for the Spectral Adjustment:

 At the start of a mental-effort session, the program would need only three additional commands: